 - Android 1.6 – Donut

-Like other operating systems, like Windows, Mac OS X and Linux, Android is ever-evolving and regularly comes out with new versions.
-Smartphone and tablet manufactures may also pre-install their own apps or further customize the operating system to suit their device.
+Like other operating systems, like Windows, Mac OS X, and Linux, Android is ever-evolving and regularly comes out with new versions.
+Smartphone and tablet manufacturers may also pre-install their own apps or further customize the operating system to suit their device.
 For example, the Kindle Fire runs a heavily modified version of Android Gingerbread.